cbeck88/lua-primer/README.md

 The tests and documentation are built using [Boost.Build](http://www.boost.org/build/).

-(You can install `boost.build` by downloading the Boost sources from sourceforge and running `bootstrap.sh` which will build it from source on your machine.
+(You can install `boost.build` by downloading the Boost sources from sourceforge and running `bootstrap` which will build it from source on your machine.
 Or, download one of their packaged releases.
 On Debian-based linux, you can install `libboost-tools-dev`, which will install the executable to `/usr/bin/bjam`.)

 To run the tests, go to the `/test` folder, build with `b2`, and go to `/test/stage` to run primer's test executables there.

-`/test/stage_lua` will contain some executables relevant to lua's and eris' internal unit tests.
+You can also run lua's and eris' internal unit tests, relevant executables for that go to `/test/stage_lua`.

 Compiler Support
 ================